nickguletskii/GLXOSD/README.md

 sudo apt-get install build-essential cmake
 ```

 We also need to make sure that the required libraries and their headers are installed.
-This project requires OpenGL, GLU, GLX, FontConfig, Freetype, Boost and libsensors.
+This project requires OpenGL, GLU, GLX, FontConfig, Freetype, Boost, FTGL and libsensors.
 To install them on Ubuntu, execute this:

 ```
-sudo apt-get install mesa-common-dev libgl1-mesa-dev libglu1-mesa-dev libfontconfig1-dev libfreetype6-dev libsensors4-dev libboost-dev
+sudo apt-get install mesa-common-dev libgl1-mesa-dev libglu1-mesa-dev libfontconfig1-dev libfreetype6-dev libsensors4-dev libboost-dev libftgl2 libftgl-dev
 ```

 Then, compile: